Skip to main content

 // Register this handler so the TypedCommandBuffer can route to it

-void init(GameWorld& gameWorld) override {
+void init(GameWorld& gameWorld) {

 }